mmaelicke/scikit-gstat/docs/userguide/variogram.rst

 .. math::
     \gamma = b + C_0 * \left({1.5*\frac{h}{r} - 0.5*\frac{h}{r}^3}\right)

-if h < r and
+if h < r, and

 .. math::
     \gamma = b + C_0

- else. :math:ˋbˋ is the nugget, :math:ˋC_0ˋ is the sill, :math:ˋhˋ is the input distance lag and :math:ˋrˋ is the effective range.
+else. ``b`` is the nugget, :math:``C_0`` is the sill, ``h`` is the input distance lag and ``r`` is the effective range.
 That is the range parameter described above, that describes the correlation length.
 Many other variogram model implementations might define the range parameter, which is a variogram parameter.
 This is a bit confusing, as the range parameter is specific to the used model.
 Therefore I decided to directly use the *effective range* as a parameter, as that makes more sense in my opinion.

- As we already calculated an experimental variogram and find the spherical model in the :py:mod:ˋskgstat.modelsˋ sub-module, we can utilize e.g.
+As we already calculated an experimental variogram and find the spherical model in the :py:mod:`skgstat.models` sub-module, we can utilize e.g.
- :func:ˋcurve_fit <scipy.optimize.curve_fit>ˋ from scipy to fit the model using a least squares approach.
+:func:`curve_fit <scipy.optimize.curve_fit>` from scipy to fit the model using a least squares approach.

 .. ipython:: python
     :okwarning:

+    from skgstat import models

+    # set estimator back
+    V.estimator = 'matheron'
+    V.model = 'spherical'

     xdata = V.bins
     ydata = V.experimental

     from scipy.optimize import curve_fit

-    cof, cov =curve_fit(skg.models.spherical, xdata, ydata)
+    cof, cov =curve_fit(models.spherical, xdata, ydata)

 Here, *cof* are now the coefficients found to fit the model to the data.

 .. ipython:: python
     :okwarning:

+    pprint("range: %.2f\nsill: %.f\nnugget: %.2f" % (cof[0], cof[1], cof[2]))

+.. ipython:: python
+    :okwarning:

     xi =np.linspace(xdata[0], xdata[-1], 100)
-    yi = [skg.models.spherical(h, *cof) for h in xi]
+    yi = [models.spherical(h, *cof) for h in xi]

     plt.plot(xdata, ydata, 'og')
     @savefig manual_fitted_variogram.png width=8in
     plt.plot(xi, yi, '-b')

-The :class:ˋVariogram Class <skgstat.Variogram>ˋ does in principle the same thing.
+The :class:`Variogram Class <skgstat.Variogram>` does in principle the same thing.
 The only difference is that it tries to find a good initial guess for the parameters and limits the search space for parameters.
 That should make the fitting more robust.
 Technically, we used the Levenberg-Marquardt algorithm above.
-:class:ˋVariogram <skgstat.Variogram>ˋ can be forced to use the same by setting the :class:ˋVariogram.fit_method <skgstat.Variogram.fit_method>ˋ to ˋ'lm'ˋ.
-The default, however, is ˋ'trf'ˋ, which is the *Trust Region Reflective* algorithm, the bounded fit with initial guesses described above.
+:class:`Variogram <skgstat.Variogram>` can be forced to use the same by setting the :class:`Variogram.fit_method <skgstat.Variogram.fit_method>` to 'lm'.
+The default, however, is 'trf', which is the *Trust Region Reflective* algorithm, the bounded fit with initial guesses described above.
 You can use it like: